Smart Questions to Ask a Real Estate Agent

 - The appeal of the neighborhood or school district.

 The list price is the price you list the home for sale.
 It is the reasonable goal you set for your sale, one you hope to get close to as you make the transaction.
-The sale price is the price that you actually sell the home for, after negotiations.
+The sale price is the price that you actually sell the home for after negotiations.
 A terrific agent should be able to help you set a price that will be close to the sale price.

 A word of caution – many less desirable real estate agents will present their market analysis to sellers without giving a seller a list and sale price.
 Your real estate agent should be setting proper expectations from day one.

-The best agents will suggest you list at X with a probable sale price of Y. One of the most essential skills of a real estate agent is accurate pricing.
+The best agents will suggest you list at X with a probable sale price of Y. One of the essential skills of a real estate agent is accurate pricing.
 Agents who are worth their salt will be on the money with the price.

-NO!
+This is another common real estate question.
+The answer is NO!
 NO!
 And no!
 Assessed value has nothing to do with market value.
 The assessed value is nothing more than a figure the local municipality uses to collect the appropriate amount of taxes.

-Uneducated real estate agents will often confuse the public when they make statements like “come see this absolute steal that is listed below the assessed value.”
+Uneducated real estate agents will often confuse the public when they make statements like, “come see this absolute steal that is listed below the assessed value.”
 Big deal!
 Don’t be suckered by this kind of nonsense.

 See what’s the difference between market value and assessed value to better understand this topic.